daysofwonder/asmodeenet_widgets_js/README.md

 These widgets are pure javascript code (internally written using Vue.js) injectable in your page without other dependencies than the main [Asmodee.net SSO JS](https://github.com/daysofwonder/asmodeenet_sso_js) library.

-`Important`: When you call the SSO init library, you pass a *client_id* for the configuration of user's connection.
-To be able to use the Widget library, the client id of you app should be authorized server side.
-For this, contact us to authorize it.
+`Important`: When you call the [init](https://github.com/daysofwonder/asmodeenet_sso_js#initialization) of the SSO library, you pass a *client_id* for the configuration of user's connection.
+To be able to use the Widget library, the client id of your app should be authorized server side.
+For this, contact us to add to whitelist.

 **Table of contents**
 * [Installation](#installation)